-In the framework described in Chauve and Tannier (2008) and also used in Adam et al. (2007), Ma et al. (2006), and Stoye and Wittler (2009), ancestral syntenies are defined as common intervals: markers consist of two genome segments having the same content (Bergeron et al., 2008) of a pair of genomes whose evolutionary path goes through the desired ancestor.
+In the framework described in [7] (that was also used in [1, 23, 28]), ancestral syntenies are defined as common intervals (markers consist of two genome segments having the same content, see [4]) of a pair of genomes whose evolutionary path goes through the desired ancestor.
 As ancestral syntenies are detected by mining common intervals in pairs of genomes, it is then easy to control the degree of the resulting matrix by restricting the comparison to common intervals of bounded size, such as adjacencies (ancestral syntenies of size 2), which is fundamental for the result we describe in Section 3.

-Also, it is common to weight the rows of M with a measure of confidence in its quality, for example based on the distribution of a group of co-localized markers among the considered extant genomes (Chauve and Tannier,

-2008; Ma et al., 2006), and we can expect that false positives have a lower score in general than true positives.
+Also, it is common to weight the rows of M with a measure of confidence in its quality, for example based on the distribution of a group of co-localized markers among the considered extant genomes [7,23], and we can expect that false positives have a lower score in general than true positives.
 However, the concepts of MCS and MC1PS are independent of this weighting and we do not consider it here from a theoretical point of view, although we do consider it in our experiments on real data.

-2.3.
-Preliminary algorithmic results on MCS and MC1PS
+2.3 Preliminary algorithmic results on MCS and MC1PS

-In the case where each row of M has exactly two entries 1, M naturally defines a graph $G_M$ with vertex set $\{c_1, \ldots, c_n\}$ and where there is an edge between $c_i$ and $c_j$ if and only if there is a row with entries 1 in columns $c_i$ and $c_j$ .
+In the case where each row of M has exactly two entries 1, M naturally defines a graph G_M with vertex set $\{c_1, \ldots, c_n\}$ and where there is an edge between c_i and c_j if and only if there is a row with entries 1 in columns c_i and c_j .
 The following property is then obvious.

 Property 1.
-If $\Delta(M) = 2$ , a set of rows R of M is an MCS if and only if the subgraph induced by the corresponding edges is a star with four vertices (also called a claw) or a cycle.
+If $\Delta(M) = 2$, a set of rows R of M is an MCS if and only if the subgraph induced by the corresponding edges is a star with four vertices (also called a claw) or a cycle.

 This property implies immediately that both the number of MCS and the number of MC1P can be exponential in n.
-Also, combined with the fact that counting the number of cycles that contain a given edge in an arbitrary graph is #P-hard (Valiant, 1979), this leads to the following result.
+Also, combined with the fact that counting the number of cycles that contain a given edge in an arbitrary graph is #P-hard [30], this leads to the following result.